Jinglefruit/PokeTeamCards/README.md

 Every pokemon and most forms are available, in roughly 100 options per suit, each with several sub options.
 There is a Random option at the end which randomly selects 4 designs each time you load the game, with at least one guaranteed to match the Low Contrast Mode from the base game.
 Check it often enough and maybe you'll find a secret option or two. ;)

+Future Plans:
+No significant additions planned, but I do intend on changing the menu system to be a bit easier to find Pokemon that are on multiple options.
+Any feedback will be taken on board.
+I'll probably make pokemon sizes more uniform eventually, but for now, consider it a feature that you can chose how much of the card the pokemon occupies/covers.

 Dependencies and prerequisites required to use this Mod
     Lovely
     Steamodded